-Well, the important thing is that I am writing a book called “Interviews with Beekeepers” and, guess what?
-It is based on interviews with legendary beekeepers around the world, with a slight UK bias as that’s where I live.
-It means I get to travel and meet amazing people and find out as much as I can about my favourite insect, Apis mellifera (the honeybee).
+I’m Steve Donohoe, author of a book called “Interviews with Beekeepers.”
+It is based on my interviews with mainly commercial beekeepers around the world (the parts I wanted to visit!).
+I travelled to meet amazing people and find out as much as I can about looking after my favourite insect, Apis mellifera (the honeybee).

-I aim to write a book which will be packed with useful information and amusing stories.
-I have kept bees for less than a decade and my operation is small scale, especially compared to my interviewees, but my mission is to question the real experts – those who have kept bees for a living over a lifetime – and let their knowledge and experience be my guiding light.
+The book is packed with useful information and amusing stories.
+It is basically a series of conversations between two beekeepers.
+My mission was to question the real experts – those who have kept bees for a living over a lifetime – and let their knowledge and experience be my guiding light.
 I hope that the book will appeal to all beekeepers, including those who have been at it for years, and perhaps even the odd “civilian” (somebody who doesn’t regularly stick their hands into the nest of thousands of flying stinging insects).

 Interviews with Beekeepers is OUT NOW; the publisher is Zuntold.

 UPDATE: My “Queen of Queens of Blairgowrie” article was published in the centenary edition of BeeCraft Magazine (February 2019)

 Donohoe sets the scene at the start of each interview.
 He does it so well that you feel like a silent observer—you can almost hear the accents and feel the atmosphere.
 Each interview is recorded and transcribed for the reader.

 This is a fabulous book to read and it is wonderful to have something in print that goes beyond a book for beginners.
 This is a book for the individual looking for the next level of information, potential expansion, and for the experienced beekeeper interested in other practices and tips that could potentially be adapted into their own beekeeping operations.